PlasmoHQ/soft-secret/README.md

 # 🍦 Soft Secret

-Inject client-side tokens (public access token, anon api keys, client ids) into the build step.
+Inject client-side tokens (public access token, anon api keys, client ids) into a file for the build step.
 DO NOT inject server-side keys or private secrets.

 ## Why?